The Gospel According to Ezekiel, Chapter 29

 0:00

-Pride opposes trusting in God.
-The prideful trust in something else, often pragmatic—something that works practically but not biblically, a quick fix.
-Egypt lived pragmatically; Israel used Egypt as a pragmatic solution, provoking rebellion against Babylon as Egypt's cat's paw for relief and status.
-Israel trusted pragmatically, not in God for protection.
-Egypt, in pride, saw itself as its own pragmatic means.
+Egypt lived pragmatically, and Israel used Egypt as a pragmatic solution, provoking them to rise against Babylon as their "cat's paw" for relief and gain.
+Israel did not trust God for protection; Egypt, in pride, saw itself as its own pragmatic savior.

-Egypt's sin mirrors Tyre's.
-Kings often elevated themselves to deity.
-Pharaoh is allegorically a crocodile—the Hebrew for "monster"—lying in his rivers.
+Egypt's sin mirrors Tyre's: Pharaoh elevates himself to deity.
+He is allegorized as a crocodile (the Hebrew for "monster") lying in his rivers.
 Egypt revered Sobek, the crocodile god, incarnate in Pharaoh.
-He claims god-king status.
 The Nile is Egypt's lifeblood, its nation-state; the fish are its people.

-God uses Pharaoh's self-understanding against him: if you are a crocodile god in the Nile, I will hook you like one.
-H.L.
-Ellison notes: man's control of nature leads him to believe he is lord of nature, dispensing with its true Lord.
-Pharaoh claims to create and rule the Nile, exalting himself as lord of nature in pride.
+God uses Pharaoh's self-understanding against him: Pharaoh claims to be creator and lord of the Nile.
+As H.L.
+Ellison notes, man's control of nature leads him to believe he is lord of nature, dispensing with its true Lord.
+Pharaoh replaces God with himself.

 The Ugliness of Pride